 As an organization built around dance forms with African diasporic roots and American social dance branches, anti-racism efforts must also be central in our work.
 While we give intent focus to anti-racism, we understand these efforts to be inherently intersectional, and goal for our efforts in these areas to also help lead toward inclusion, diversity, equity and access (IDEA) for all in light of other areas of humanitarian justice, like climate change and gender-based violence.

-Regarding our anti-racism efforts, plans are in the works to include action resources in our communications and statements of awareness for event programs, and to partner with and donate portions of event proceeds to organizations making strides for intersectional justice efforts in ways that monetarily benefit them while engaging our audiences more deeply with their work.
+Regarding our anti-racism efforts, we are currently including action resources in our communications and statements of awareness in event programs, and are working to partner with organizations making strides for intersectional justice efforts in ways that monetarily benefit them while engaging our audiences more deeply with their work.
 We are currently partnering with Hopewell Music Cooperative North to help build access to jazz music and movement learning experiences on the North side of Minneapolis: go check out their amazing work!
-We always welcome feedback.
-Thank you in advance for the care and labor you put into sharing your thoughts.
+We always welcome feedback, and appreciate the care and labor put into sharing such thoughts.

 In Response to the Killing of George Floyd and